mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 any new information.
 It's redundant but it's a reasonable way to expose a public API to `SearchLayout`.

-So now let's check out the `SearchLayout` component:
+Now let's check out the `SearchLayout` component:

 <script src="https://gist.github.com/mitchlloyd/555d7a655a1d72e6f2dae80d00083ebb.js?file=before-search-layout.jsx"></script>

-`SearchLayout` has some presentation concerns (notice the heading and the horizontal rule), but it also has to divvy up props from its owner to its children.
+`SearchLayout` has some presentation responsibilities (notice the heading and the horizontal rule), but it also has to divvy up props from its owner to its children.
 This time we're mapping props that our component doesn't care about to other props that our component doesn't care about.
 This is where we start